Exclusive: France's Engie eyes U.S. energy services firm Ameresco - sources

-(Reuters) - French power utility Engie SA (ENGIE.PA) has approached Ameresco Inc (AMRC.N), a U.S. provider of energy efficiency solutions and developer of renewable energy plants, to express interest in acquiring it, according to people familiar with the matter.
+(Reuters) - French power utility Engie SA has approached Ameresco Inc, a U.S. provider of energy efficiency solutions and developer of renewable energy plants, to express interest in acquiring it, according to people familiar with the matter.

 The sources cautioned that there is no certainty that Engie’s interest will lead to deal negotiations and an agreement with Ameresco.
 They asked not to be identified because the matter is confidential.